dark-snow/mongo-leaf/README.md

-# Hobby
+# Dark Snow Model
-Hobby is a noSql data modeler for MongoDB
+Dark Snow Model is a noSql data modeler for MongoDB.
-Not Hobby for past time but hobby for the Eurasian Hobby.